top of page

 OUR PHILOSOPHY

-Everything we do is guided by the fundamental belief that it is our responsibility as community members to protect traditions connected to land and water.
-Due to continued drought and pressure from major developments and a lack of understanding of water systems, the protection and preservation of water have become a major issue in the Middle Rio Grande Region.
-In order to safeguard the legacy left to us and our community, we must work together as stewards of tradition through education, engagement, activism, and ceremony.
+Everything we do is guided by the fundamental belief that it is our responsibility, as community members, to protect, preserve, and pass on traditions connected to the stewardship of land and water.
+Due to ongoing drought, increasing pressure from large-scale development, and a lack of understanding of water systems, the protection and preservation of water has become a critical issue in the Middle Rio Grande region.
+To safeguard the legacy entrusted to us, we must work together as stewards of tradition through education, engagement, advocacy, and community celebrations.

-Our organization developed the Agua es Sagrada (Water is Sacred) Philosophy to promote the preservation and connection we have with water.
-Water is Life, and if it is then it should also be an inalienable right that should be extended to our future generations.
-We have to think about the future as our society makes plans for water use.
-The understanding of water as a sacred element is part of a philosophy that emanates from the agricultural societies that settled along the Rio Grande in New Mexico, including the Valle de Atrisco --South Valley of Albuquerque.
-Through this philosophy, individuals in the community are actively empowered to resist the complete commodification of water, and by doing this; we are creating the conditions to protect and preserve water rights in our community.
-We do this under the community values inserted in the legal and community practices that make up acequias communities in the Valle de Atrisco today.
+Our organization developed the Agua es Sagrada (Water is Sacred) philosophy to strengthen the preservation of and connection to water.
+Water is life, and as such, it must be understood as an inalienable right that extends to future generations.
+As our society continues to make decisions about water use, we must remain grounded in this responsibility.
+This understanding of water as sacred emerges from agricultural lifeways rooted along the Río Grande in New Mexico, including the Valle de Atrisco (South Valley of Albuquerque).
+Through this philosophy, community members are empowered to resist the commodification of water while creating the conditions necessary to protect and preserve water rights.
+We carry these values through both the cultural practices and governance structures that define acequia communities in the Valle de Atrisco today.

 bottom of page